 Evaluation of the test sensitivity and specificity of five immunoassays for SARS-CoV-2 serology, including the ELISA assay used in our study, has shown that this assay has sensitivity and specificity (95% confidence interval) of 99.1% (97.8 to 99.7%) and 99.0% (98.1 to 99.5%) respectively; compared with 98.1% (96.6 to 99.1%) and 99.9% (99.4 to 100%) respectively for the best performing commercial assay.Nôl i'r tabl cynnwys

-The primary objective of the study is to estimate the number of people in the population who test positive for coronavirus (COVID-19) on nose and throat swabs, with and without symptoms.
+The primary objective of the study is to estimate the number of people in the population who would have tested positive for coronavirus (COVID-19) on nose and throat swabs, with and without symptoms.

-The analysis of the data is a collaboration between the Office for National Statistics (ONS) and researchers from the University of Oxford and University of Manchester, UK Health Security Agency (UKHSA) and Wellcome Trust.
+The analysis of the data is a collaboration between the Office for National Statistics (ONS) and researchers from the University of Oxford and the University of Manchester.
 Our academic collaborators aim to publish an extended account of the modelling methodology outside the ONS bulletin publication in peer-reviewed articles, on topics including: